splynx/docs/files/en/addons_modules/sageone/sageone.md

 ![](manual_pair2.png)

-Now we can check the list of transactions to verify all is correct: navigate to the customer transactions tab and check if the transaction have been added accordingly.
+To verify that everything is correct, check the list of transactions.
+Go to the customer transactions tab and ensure that the transactions have been added correctly.

 ---------------------

-You might also be interested in the **video tutorials about SageOne integration**
+You might also be interested in the **video tutorials about the SageOne integration**

 <details style="font-size: 15px; margin-bottom: 5px;">
 <summary><b>Click here to expand</b></summary>